Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 David encountered a lot of injustice in his life.
-Before David became king, King Saul was jealous of David’s popularity and feared him.
-Saul pursued David in order to kill him (1 Samuel 19).
+Before David became king, King Saul was jealous of David’s popularity and pursued David to kill him.

 After David became king, he wrote extensively on how friends and people close to him hurt and betrayed him in the Psalms.
-Even David’s own son, Absalom, turned against him and tried unsuccessfully to seize David's power.
+Even his own son, Absalom, turned against him and tried to seize power.

 How Christians can Handle Injustice

-- The needs of the person or people who harmed us
+- That God would bless the person or people who harmed us

-- The strength to manage the strong emotions we feel because of unfairness such as anger and hurt
+- The strength to manage the strong emotions we feel at the unfairness such as anger and hurt

 - Help with forgiving the person or people